Hugh O'Neill, Earl of Tyrone: Essex in Ireland

 Essex landed in Ireland on 15 April 1599 with an expeditionary force of 17,000 troops and 1,500 horses—the largest English army dispatched to the country.
-Despite his resources, Essex's campaign proved to be a failure.
-He led months of ill-managed operations in the south of Ireland, lost hundreds of soldiers to disease, desertion and warfare (particularly the Battle of Curlew Pass), and executed every tenth officer for cowardice.
+Despite his resources, Essex's campaign proved to be a disaster.
+Many royal soldiers died from sickness and in battle.
 The confederates felt the English threat had weakened enough that they could safely travel with their wives—Tyrone's fourth wife Catherine Magennis, whom he had married in 1597, was present at his camp in June 1599 during her first pregnancy.
 In late August, Essex left for Ulster to confront Tyrone, having been heavily berated by the queen.
 Tyrone lightly skirmished with Essex's forces as the latter approached the borders of Ulster.
 Essex's numbers had dwindled to only 4,500 and Tyrone, whose army far outnumbered Essex's, refused to give battle.
 Tyrone sent an envoy on 5 September to request a parley, and Essex stubbornly agreed only after Tyrone had asked three times.

 On 7 September, at the ford of Bellaclinthe on the River Lagan, Tyrone met Essex for a half-hour parley.
 Tyrone waded his horse into the river whilst Essex stayed on the bank.
 Tyrone praised Essex's late father and claimed he was willing to obtain peace from the new Lord Deputy.
 Tyrone would not give anything in writing, claiming that he feared Spain would cease their alliance with Ireland if evidence appeared that he was negotiating with England.
 He once again demanded liberty of conscience, to Essex's contempt, and also demanded a single treaty wherein the Crown would restore confiscated Irish lands to their former owners.
 Essex was not familiar with Tyrone's wily nature and gullibly accepted these proposals.
 Because their parley was conducted privately, out of earshot of their armies, Essex was later accused of conspiring with Tyrone to seize the thrones of England and Ireland.
 These accusations are far-fetched and obviously defamatory.
 (Note: When the spy James "Spanish" Blake was interrogated by Irish and Spanish officials in 1602, he claimed that he had acted as an intermediary between Tyrone and Essex during this supposed conspiracy to overthrow Elizabeth I.)